Rivaly-Kun/Pasada-v1/README.md

 ## Recommended pre-judging demo

+1. Start the three local app windows described in [Running the three roles locally](#running-the-three-roles-locally).
+Use separate browser profiles or incognito windows so the Passenger, Driver, and Admin sessions do not overwrite each other.
+2. Create a fresh passenger account.
+The reviewer must fund **their own newly created passenger Chipnet wallet** with test BCH before requesting a blockchain ride.
+PASADA does not provide a shared or pre-funded wallet.
+Copy the `bchtest:` address from the Passenger wallet, get Chipnet test BCH from a faucet such as [Paytaca's Chipnet Faucet](https://faucet.paytaca.com/), then use **Sync wallet** to confirm the balance.
-1. Open the Driver app, create or sign in to a driver account, and switch the driver online.
+3. Create or sign in to a driver account, then switch the driver online.
+The driver and organizer accounts do not need BCH to accept a booking; the passenger provides the escrow amount.
-2. Open the Passenger app, create or sign in, select a named pickup and destination, choose passenger count, and request a ride.
+4. As passenger, select a named pickup and destination, choose passenger count, and request a ride.
-3. Accept the request as the driver.
+5. Accept the request as the driver.
 Explain that the passenger wallet now funds the contract address, not the driver's address.
-4. Show the funding transaction and the live passenger status.
+6. Show the funding transaction and the live passenger status.
 Arrive, verify the PIN, then start the ride.
-5. Show the passenger progress indicator and in-ride chat.
+7. Show the passenger progress indicator and in-ride chat.
 Complete the ride as the driver.
-6. Open Activity in either role, then open the settlement transaction in the Chipnet BCH Explorer.
+8. Open Activity in either role, then open the settlement transaction in the Chipnet BCH Explorer.

-For a fast scripted experience, the Passenger app also includes the **Live Ormoc demo** flow.
-It animates driver approach, PIN verification, trip progress, and settlement using demo state; explain clearly that the standard BCH flow is the one that creates real Chipnet transactions.
+The **Live Ormoc demo** is only a scripted UI walkthrough.
+It does not replace the funded-wallet flow above and does not create a reviewer-owned BCH transaction.

 ## Architecture